niolabs/docs/docs/blocks/block-development.md

   1. Blocks are simple and generic and very reusable.
 Examples of generic blocks can be found in the [nio-blocks GitHub organization](https://github.com/nio-blocks).
 Blocks developed with this approach are designed to have a single unit of functionality and you can chain blocks together to get complex behavior.

-  2. Blocks are extremely custom and meant for a single purpose.
+  2. Blocks can be complex or intended for a single use.
 This type of block is not likely to be used by more than the one service it was designed for.
-For example, a block might contains a script to run a series of calculations for a model.
+For example, a block might contain a script to run a series of calculations for a model.
 Instead of a complicated chain of blocks, a single block can encompasses the entire model.
+Or a single block might parse a Tweet in a unique way, but not be designed for generic use.

 If the type of functionality you desire is not yet available in an existing block, it is not difficult to create a custom block.

 To get started creating a custom block, clone the [block-template repository](https://github.com/nio-blocks/block_template) from GitHub.
-This will provide you with the basic {{ book.product }} block class as well places for the block's requirements, specifications, release notes, and tests.
+This will provide you with the basic {{ book.product }} block class as well as placeholders for the block's requirements, specifications, release notes, and tests.

 Follow the steps in the block template's `README.md`.